canonical/charmed-nodejs-boilerplate/docs/explanations/architecture.md

 * **Middleware-based:** The server's server script is the entry point.
 Built with `bun run build:server:middleware`, served with `bun run serve:middleware`.

 The current default behavior is to use the middleware-based approach.
 So, `bun run build:server` and `bun run serve` will use the middleware scripts.
 In the future, it is intended that the CLI-based approach will be the default, and the existing `server.ts` file will be moved to the SSR package as an example.

+## Next Steps

+With a clear understanding of the project's architecture, you can now proceed to:

+* [Set up your Development Environment](../howtos/development-setup.md) to begin working with the codebase.